Dima-Bulavenko/TechCore/README.md

 -   For authenticated users:
     -   :heavy_check_mark: All links are working correctly.
-    -   :heavy_check_mark: The dictionary page displays correctly on different screen sizes..
     -   :heavy_check_mark: User can change the password.
     -   :heavy_check_mark: User can delete the account.
+    -   :heavy_check_mark: User can set/update shipping address.
+    -   :heavy_check_mark: User can set/update his details.
     -   :heavy_check_mark: User can seen general information about his account.
-    -   :heavy_check_mark: User can see amount of his dictionaries and delete them.
+    -   :heavy_check_mark: User can see list of his orders.

 ### Forms

-All forms were created using one template so that they have the same styles and functionality.
-An anonymous user can see all forms except **Set Password**, **Change Password**, and **Create Dictionary** forms.

--   For all users:
-    -   :heavy_check_mark: All forms are displayed correctly on different screen sizes.
+-   :heavy_check_mark: All forms are displayed correctly.
-    -   :heavy_check_mark: All form fields, buttons, and hints work correctly.
+-   :heavy_check_mark: All form fields and buttons work correctly.

 [Back to the top](#table-of-contents)